about the writer

 Alexander Raphael

-Half-Welsh, half-Mexican and growing up in London, Alex Raphael was surrounded by different influences and interests.
+Half-Mexican, half-Welsh and growing up in London, Alex Raphael was surrounded by different influences and interests.
 But it was always books that spoke to him most and had the greatest impact.

 He started writing when at college, where his love of reading evolved into a desire to write, in particular focusing on poetry and short stories.
 Studying English and American Literature at university meant he took a break from writing, as well as giving him the chance to see more of Mexico on his travels.
 He concentrated on his journalistic career while working on different writing projects, but his favourite genre of literature has always been short stories as they are what first inspired him to write.